 Kebun Bistro

-We didn’t go much to the restaurants on Jl.
-Hanoman, but often admired a beautiful looking Kebun bistro on a way to the supermarket.
-When we once tested it, it became right away our new favorite.
+We didn’t much go to the restaurants on Jl.
+Hanoman, but we often admired a beautiful-looking Kebun bistro on the way to the supermarket.
+When we once tested it, it became our new favorite right away.

-We went there for delicious duck and other meals, but this is also one of the places where the interior was the thing tempting us back.
+We went there for delicious duck and other meals, but this is also one of the places where the beautiful interior design tempts us back.

 Cooking classes

 Many of the Ubud restaurants also offer cooking classes.
-Unfortunately we still haven’t attended and can’t therefore recommend any, but if you like cooking this could be something fun to try.
+Unfortunately, we still haven’t attended and cannot therefore recommend any, but if you like cooking, this could be something fun to try.

 Just follow the signs in front of the restaurants or ask for advice, you’ll definitely find a place to learn how to cook Balinese meals.